Jacobi

 synchronization of generations within kinship groups and their harmonization

-with other family trees, whether related or unrelated,
+with other family trees, whether related or unrelated, and with wider

-frames of reference,
+frames of reference, both historical and societal.

-both historical and societal.
+frames of reference, both historical and societal.

 The "Jacobi Absolute Generations Scale", devised by the